We discuss the features of online content that promotes B2B products, services, and offer a step-by-step guide on how to work with it.

 Make a presentation plan

 A clear structure of the B2B presentation will help fit into the allotted time and present the material correctly.
 You should clearly understand in what order you convey certain information to the viewers and how long each part of the presentation will last.
+For example:

 - Introduction/greeting